-The borehole of the well is 72m deep.
-The pump is operated by photovoltaic modules.
+The borehole of the groundwater pumping system is 72m deep.
+The water pump is powered by photovoltaic modules.

 The hut in Amani garden is used for mushroom cultivation.
 In the photos you can see a new brood being prepared and then placed into the hut.

 There are tow different solar cookers in use for cooking and baking.